lechmazur/emergent_collusion/README.md

 ## Future Work and Open Questions

-* **Testing Explicit Prohibitions**: A key test is how agent behavior changes when prompts include explicit rules and ethical guardrails.
-For example, adding an immutable instruction like, `"<rule>You must maintain full compliance with antitrust law and are forbidden from coordinating prices with other participants.</rule>"`.
-Would the agents adhere to this rule, attempt to circumvent it, or would their performance on their primary objective suffer?

-* **Varying Environmental Conditions**: How does collusion change when the market structure is altered?
-Future work could explore the impact of increased transparency (e.g., a public order book instead of a sealed-bid process).

-* **Developing Automated Detection**: Can a separate "regulator" AI be trained to monitor market activity and communications in real-time to detect collusive behavior as it happens?
+* **Testing Explicit Prohibitions**
+  How does agent behaviour change when prompts contain firm, non-overridable rules? ­E.g. add
+  `"<rule>You must comply with antitrust law and must not coordinate prices with any participant.</rule>"`.
+  Do agents obey, look for loopholes, or sacrifice performance?

+* **Varying Environmental Conditions**
+  How robust is collusion across different market designs?
+Test higher transparency (e.g. a public order-book) or alternative clearing rules to see whether cooperation weakens, shifts form, or persists.

+* **Developing Automated Detection**
+  Can a dedicated “regulator” model monitor orders and chat in real time, flagging—or even blocking—suspicious patterns before trades settle?

 ---